-There has always been a battle in the Marketing industry between good and evil SEO, white-hat vs. black-hat techniques, ethical vs. non-ethical etc. Google and the many Search Engines have constantly evolved their algorithms to deter people from deliberately manipulating their websites in an attempt to gain higher rankings.
+There has always been a battle in the Marketing industry between good and bad SEO, white-hat vs. black-hat techniques, ethical vs. non-ethical etc. Google and the many Search Engines have constantly evolved their algorithms to deter people from deliberately manipulating their websites in an attempt to gain higher rankings.
 Following Google’s Webmaster Guidelines will help their ‘spiders’ to find, index, and rank your site.
-Continue reading “Good vs. Evil SEO – Which Path To Choose?”
+Continue reading “Good vs. Bad SEO Key Differences”

 Highly popular Christmas Markets only a week away